-I am of opinion) that the clock was set back when the exemption pass was taken away.
-The present documentation is designed to cater for the lowest denominator, and is humiliating, and a denial of the development to civilised standards to which we wish the Bantu to aspire that no recognition is made netween those who have attained those standards, and the primitive tribal Bantu.
-What encouragement does the law give to persons to attain civilised standards?
+EXEMPTION PASSES: I am of opinion that the clock was set back when the exemption pass was taken away.
+The present documentation is designed to cater for the lowest denominator, and is humiliating, and a denial of the development to civilised standards to which we wish the Bantu to aspire that no differentiation is made between those who have attained those standards, and the primitive tribal Bantu.
+What encouragement does the law give to persons to attain civilised standards in urban areas?